NybbleLynx/MindSqualls/README.md

 # MindSqualls
-This code is owned by Niels K. Handest and he has asked me to upload his work here on GitHub.
+This code is owned by Niels K. Handest and they have asked me to upload their work here on GitHub.
 I am currently working on a new and updated version of this library but as this will take some time MindSqualls will be available here.

-I have had a small email conversation with Niels and he has pointed out some issues with the latest version of his code that he would've liked to fix.
-He did also want to add support for the EV3 kit but due to other commitments he has no time to work on this anymore.
+I have had a small email conversation with Niels and they have pointed out some issues with the latest version of his code that they would've liked to fix.
+They also wanted to add support for the EV3 kit but due to other commitments they have no time to work on this anymore.

-Find the latest version of MindSqualls in [releases](https://github.com/LucariMewTwo/MindSqualls/releases).
+Find the latest version of MindSqualls in [releases](https://github.com/NybbleLynx/MindSqualls/releases).
 The original code is also available on the [MindSqualls website](http://www.mindsqualls.net/)

-My updated library is [Mindstorms Sharp](https://github.com/LucariMewTwo/MindstormsSharp/)
+My updated library is [Mindstorms Sharp](https://github.com/NybbleLynx/MindstormsSharp/)

 ## Legal Stuff
 I do not own this code.
 I have been given permission by the original author to upload